Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Methods

+\textbf{(v) Syntactic features.} Following \citet{zada_podcast_2025}, each word was first converted into 96-dimensional embeddings, comprising 50 part-of-speech tags, 45 dependency labels, and a stop/non-stop label using the \texttt{spaCy} \citep{honnibal_spacy_2020}.
+To create a feature vector for time $t$ s, the embeddings for every word whose offset time lies in [$t - 0.5$, $t$]s were summed, producing a $T\times96$ matrix.

-Following \citeauthor{benara_crafting_2024}~\citeyear{benara_crafting_2024}, we obtained 168-dimensional question-answering (QA) semantic embeddings by prompting GPT-4~(\texttt{gpt-4-0125-preview}; \citeauthor{openai2023gpt4}~\citeyear{openai2023gpt4}) with 56 yes/no questions about each word’s meaning (e.g., \emph{“Does the word/sentence involve an expression of personal values or beliefs?”}) with 3 different context lengths (word-level, 1.5 s, and 3 s).
+\textbf{(vi) Semantic features.} Following \citet{benara_crafting_2024}, we obtained 168-dimensional question-answering (QA) semantic embeddings by prompting GPT-4~(\texttt{gpt-4-0125-preview}; \citet{openai2023gpt4}) with 56 yes/no questions about each word’s meaning (e.g., \emph{“Does the word/sentence involve an expression of personal values or beliefs?”}) with 3 different context lengths (word-level, 1.5 s, and 3 s).
 For the 1.5/3-second context length, the model was additionally provided with the words spoken in the 1.5/3 seconds preceding each target word when answering the questions.
+To create a feature vector for time $t$ s, the embeddings for every word whose offset time lies in [$t - 0.5$, $t$]s were summed, producing a $T\times168$ matrix.
 Because of how this feature is constructed, its effective context window can extend up to approximately 4.75 seconds—accounting for the 3-second input context, the additional 0.5-second summing window, and the maximum word duration (about 1.25 seconds for words like ``approximately'').
 A full list of questions is provided in \cref{tab:question_summary}.